Flourishing People Producing Thriving Enterprises

-- Orchestrate vitality to sustain value creation in the ever-emerging opportunities of the enterprise.
+- Orchestrate vitality to sustain value creation in the ever-emerging opportunities before the enterprise.

-- Effect creative destruction to routinely, as a matter of course, regenerate the enterprise in sustaining its vitality.
+- Effect creative destruction to regenerate the enterprise organically, as a matter of course, in creating distinctive value.

 The Regenerative Managing Framework

-Identity describes the sources, the wellsprings of distinctive value creation.
-It characterizes the uniquenesses of the enterprise’s nature, qualities, beliefs, and attributes.
+The guiding identity describes the sources, the wellsprings of, distinctive value creation.
+It describes the uniquenesses of the enterprise in terms of its nature, qualities, beliefs, and attributes.

-Domain describes the means, a field of action where the enterprise creates value.
-It illustrates the resources and capabilities, and their configuration, highlighting their uniquenesses, involved in creating distinctive value.
+The value-creation domains describes the means, the field of actions where the enterprise creates value.
+In the form of a map, it illustrates the players, resources, capabilities, and their configuration and interrelationships.
+It highlights uniquenesses critical to creating distinctive value.

 - Identity begins with and builds around the enterprise’s sense of purpose answering why it’s in business.